ictnlp/BayLing/README.md

 > BayLing is developed by [NLP Group](http://nlp.ict.ac.cn/) of [Institute of Computing Technology](https://www.cas.cn/), [Chinese Academy of Sciences](https://www.cas.cn/) (ICT/CAS)
 >
-> Any question or suggestion, please contact with `bayling@ict.ac.cn`
+> Bailing is continuously optimizing...
+If you have any suggestions, please contact `bayling@ict.ac.cn`.
+Thanks for your support!

 ## News